open-mmlab/mmaction2/docs/en/notes/faq.md

   - [Testing](#testing)

 Feel free to enrich the list if you find any frequent issues and have ways to help others to solve them.
-If the contents here do not cover your issue, please create an issue using the [provided templates](/.github/ISSUE_TEMPLATE/error-report.md) and make sure you fill in all required information in the template.
+If the contents here do not cover your issue, please create an issue using the [provided templates](/.github/ISSUE_TEMPLATE/error-report.md) and make sure to fill in all required information in the template.

 ## Installation

 - **"No module named 'mmcv.ops'"; "No module named 'mmcv.\_ext'"**

   1. Uninstall existing mmcv in the environment using `pip uninstall mmcv`
-  2. Install mmcv following the [installation instruction](https://mmcv.readthedocs.io/en/latest/#installation)
+  2. Install mmcv following the [installation instruction](https://mmcv.readthedocs.io/en/2.x/get_started/installation.html#install-mmcv)

 - **"OSError: MoviePy Error: creation of None failed because of the following error"**